Last updated:

 Key facts

-• Nearly 20 million people – over a third of the population of Myanmar – require humanitarian assistance due to ongoing conflict, natural hazards and severe weather events, and political and economic instability.
-The earthquake will only exacerbate these challenges.
+• Nearly 20 million people – over a third of the population of Myanmar – required humanitarian assistance before the earthquake due to ongoing conflict, natural hazards and severe weather events, and political and economic instability.
+The earthquake will only exacerbate these challenges, especially around hunger and internal displacement.

 • In January, the World Food Program (WFP) announced that in 2025, 15 million people will face hunger in Myanmar, up from 13.3 million last year.
 This includes one in four children who suffer from stunting due to lack of nutrition and 7% of children who suffer from wasting.